acmerobotics/ftc-dashboard/docs/features.md

 }
 ```

 Java experts may have noticed that `POS_OFFSET` can still be stale or partially updated.
-If this bothers you, mark all of your config variable fields with `volatile`.
+If this bothers you, mark all your config variable fields with `volatile`.
 You can read more about word tearing in [JLS 17.7](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html#jls-17.7).

 Config variable declarations in Kotlin are cumbersome but still possible with `@JvmField`.